edrohan1/edx-documentation/en_us/students/source/SFD_credit_courses/SFD_proctored_exams.rst

 Proctored Exams
 ##############################

-This section describes how proctored exams work, requirements for the proctoring software, and steps involved in taking proctored exams.
+This topic describes how proctored exams work, requirements for the proctoring software, and steps involved in taking proctored exams.

 .. contents::